Michael Quatro: Career

 Quatro is an independent entertainment executive and the older brother of musician Suzi Quatro.
-When record producer Mickie Most was in Detroit, Quatro persuaded him to see Cradle featuring his sisters Suzi, Patti, Arlene and Nancy.
+When record producer Mickie Most was in Detroit, Michael persuaded him to see Cradle featuring his sisters Suzi, Patti, Arlene and Nancy, as he was their manager at the time.
 Most waited for Cradle to break up before signing Suzi as a solo act.
 As a result, she became the first female bass player to become a major rock star.
+After Cradle broke up, Patti Quatro joined the Mike Quatro Jam Band as guitarist and co-produced his 1973 album Look Deeply into the Mirror.
+Quatro was also the booking agent for MC5.